-You’ll also discover exactly how to use keywords in an article in the most effective manner for getting your content indexed, found, and ranked in search engines like Google, Yahoo, and Bing.
+This search engine optimization (SEO) guide shows you how to put keywords in an article for SEO to increase rankings and organic visibility in search engines like Google, Yahoo, and Bing.

 How To Put Keywords In An Article